-Dr. Dante Quaglione holds a PhD in economics, and has worked as an economist and strategist for over twenty-five years, primarily as a senior expert with leading global economic and strategy consulting companies.
+Dr. Dante Quaglione holds a PhD in economics and has worked as an economist and strategist for over twenty-five years, primarily as a senior expert with leading global economic consultancies.

 He has advised clients in the European Union, Africa, the Americas, Asia, and the Middle East.
 His expertise spans the entire realm of applied economics, including:

 - Private antitrust litigation (e.g., card schemes, heavy duty detergents, Forex manipulation)

 - Innovation economics, novel market failures (i.e., coordination failures and time-inconsistent policies), and dynamic efficiency (including FRAND policy, licensing, and litigation)